thisdot/framework.dev/CONTRIBUTING.md

 filling out new content.

-Each list of content items have as well a list of tags used to tag the content, such tags are type-checked which types can be found in `packages/site/src/models/tags.ts`.
+Each list of content items have as well a list of tags used to tag the content, such tags are type-checked with a `const` tags variable at the top of each file.
 There are certain rules to add a new tag:

 - **Naming convention** - Tag names can be written in all lowercase except when the technology has more than one capital letter in it.
 For example, React will